Watch: Latest UK Trailer for Bennett Miller's 'Moneyball' Even Better

 "Adapt or die."
 Another new trailer for Bennett Miller's Moneyball adaptation has arrived, this time it's an official UK trailer, courtesy of MSN UK (via Collider).
 This is the third full-length trailer we've seen for Moneyball, and it's a lot of the same, but there's some new stuff in this and it's one of the best trailers yet.
 Brad Pitt stars as Oakland A's manager Billy Beane, along with Jonah Hill, Robin Wright and Philip Seymour Hoffman.
 I really think this movie looks fantastic, it's the emotion and the heart and all those scenes at the end that get me every time.
 Can't wait to see this, one of my most anticipated.
 Fire it up below!

-Watch the new official UK trailer for Bennett Miller's Moneyball, embedded via MSN UK:
+Watch the new official UK trailer for Bennett Miller's Moneyball, originally from MSN UK:

 The story of Oakland A's general manager Billy Beane's (Brad Pitt) successful attempt to put together a winning baseball club on a budget by employing computer-generated analysis to draft a roster of players.